Virginia Tech®home

 School of Plant and Environmental Sciences

-Assistant Professor | 2000-2006
+Associate Professor | 2007

 Department of Crop Sciences

-University of Illinois.
-Urbana, IL.
+University of Illinois, Urbana, Il.

 Certificate of Teaching Excellence.
 Virginia Tech College of Agriculture and Life Sciences, 2016/17